-When Surgeons Are Abrasive To Coworkers, Patients' Health May Suffer
+When Surgeons Are Abrasive To Co-Workers, Patients' Health May Suffer

 As a group, surgeons are not well known for their bedside manner.
-"The stereotype of the abrasive, technically gifted...surgeon is ubiquitous among members of the public and the medical profession," write the authors of a 2018 article in the AMA Journal of Ethics.
-While poor manners aren't commonly accepted in most professional circles, representations of surgeons in popular culture often link technical prowess with rude behavior and some surgeons have even argued that insensitivity can be helpful in such an emotionally strenuous profession.
+"The stereotype of the abrasive, technically gifted ... surgeon is ubiquitous among members of the public and the medical profession," write the authors of a 2018 article in the AMA Journal of Ethics.
+While poor manners aren't commonly accepted in most professional circles, representations of surgeons in popular culture often link technical prowess with rude behavior, and some surgeons have even argued that insensitivity can be helpful in such an emotionally strenuous profession.

 A study published Wednesday in JAMA Surgery challenges these ideas.
 The study, which looked at interactions between surgeons and their teams, found that patients of surgeons who behaved unprofessionally around their colleagues tended to have more complications after surgery.
 Surgeons who model unprofessional behavior can undermine the performance of their teams, the authors write, potentially threatening patients' safety.

 For the study, researchers gathered data on nearly 13,700 patients and 202 surgeons from the National Surgical Quality Improvement Program, a system designed to track and improve surgical care.
 About 70% of the surgeons were men.
-They analyzed post-operation reports to see whether surgeons' colleagues reported any of four types of unprofessional behavior: unclear or disrespectful communication, poor or unsafe care, lack of integrity and failure to follow through on professional responsibilities.
+The researchers analyzed post-operation reports to see whether surgeons' colleagues reported any of four types of unprofessional behavior: unclear or disrespectful communication, poor or unsafe care, lack of integrity and failure to follow through on professional responsibilities.

 These behaviors can have a real effect on patients.
-For instance, the study authors write about a surgeon responding to a nurse who asked for a safety-related break by telling her to "get going without all this time-out nonsense," showing a disregard for safety.
+For instance, the study authors write about a surgeon responding to a nurse who asked for a safety-related break by telling her to "get going without all this time out nonsense," showing a disregard for safety.
 In another example, a surgeon yelled at another physician for five minutes after the physician started the patient on medicine to raise blood pressure, potentially making the physician afraid to speak up about patients' needs in the future.

-The researchers found that when surgeons had one or more reports of unprofessional behavior over the previous 36 months, their patients were 12 to 14% more likely to experience complications in a 30-day period following surgery.
-These complications included infections, pneumonia, stroke, and kidney failure.
+The researchers found that when surgeons had one or more reports of unprofessional behavior over the previous 36 months, their patients were 12% to 14% more likely to experience complications in a 30-day period following surgery.
+These complications included infections, pneumonia, stroke and kidney failure.
 The study did not assess which of the four behavior subcategories were associated with the most increased likelihood for complications.

 The findings show that a surgeon's technical prowess is not the only determinant of good outcomes, says Jonah Stulberg, a general surgeon at Northwestern Memorial Hospital who has published research on surgeon performance evaluation and was not involved in the study.